Upgrade guide for OpsLogix Oracle Management Pack V21.9.2657.0 for System Center Operations Manager

 This guide describes the upgrade path from previous versions of the to the latest version of the Oracle management pack.

 NOTICE:Please read the release notes found here before upgrading.

 Starting from of version 21.9.2568.0 or higher you will need to upgrade your license key before continuing to implement this version.
 This key upgrade is free for all subscribed users.
 Please go to https://portal.opslogix.com/ download the new license and apply it following the steps described here : Update the license

 If the license key is not updated monitoring will stop and every Oracle target will be undiscovered.

 • The OpsLogix Oracle Management Pack requires Microsoft System Center Operations Manager 2012 SP1, 2012 R2, 2016, 180x or 2019.

 • The OpsLogix Oracle Management Pack makes use of Microsoft .NET Framework 4.5.
 It is required that Microsoft .NET Framework 4.5 is installed on all SCOM Management Server and Gateway Servers that are resource pool members in the resource pool used for Oracle monitoring.

-• The Management Pack can be upgraded from of Oracle Management Pack version V1.3.16.x
+• The Management Pack can be upgraded from of Oracle Management Pack version V1.3.16.x or above